 Most silk fabric can be hand washed at home if done with care but it is better not to wash Duponi silk at home.
 You can actually handwash silk dupioni but handwashing reduces the sheen and changes the texture somewhat.
 It also depends on the type you have.
 Just wash a small inconspicous section and see if it is allright.

-As said Dupioni silk is best cleaned using chemicals.Hand woven silk, brocade silk also will retain their texture best with dryclean.
-Crinkled or textured silk is also better to be drycleaned to maintain their texture
+As said Dupioni silk is best cleaned using chemicals, but some like to handwash this too.Hand woven silk, brocade silk also will retain their texture best with dryclean.
+Crinkled or textured silk is also better to be drycleaned to maintain their texture.
+Sillk Noil shrinks a lot if it has not been prewashed so it is better to dryclean to prevent this shrinkage.

 Tailored silk suits with shoulder pads or dresses with interfacing are all candidates for drycleaning to maintain their structure intact